teerapat-chundetsumrit/Robust-CRAFG-framework/README.md

 RobustCRAFG.ipynb /// Developed framework
-.ipynb/// Tutorial running output from framework .ipynb/// Evaluation classification performance of framework
+.ipynb/// Tutorial running output from framework Evaluation of the classification performance of the framework.ipynb/// Evaluation classification performance of framework